 So, definitely reach out to people now.
 It doesn’t hurt.
 You know, the worst thing that can happen to you is, you reach out to somebody and they either completely ghost you or just tell you, “No, I can’t help you.
 I don’t have time.”

 It’s good for you to get into this habit right now.
-Especially nowadays, with less and less interactions with people directly, it’s absolutely important for you to be able to learn how to get these networking skills now while you’re still in school so that when you start your first job, it’ll be a little bit more natural to you.
+It’s absolutely important for you to be able to learn how to get these networking skills now while you’re still in school so that when you start your first job, it’ll be a little bit more natural to you.

 Absolutely.
 Thanks, again, Jia Wei, for joining us today.